-A Wireless Starter Kit with the BRD4100A Radio Board is an excellent starting point to get familiar with the EFR32 Wireless Gecko Wireless System-on-Chip.
-It also provides all necessary tools for developing a Silicon Labs wireless application.
+A Wireless Starter Kit with the BRD4546A Radio Board is an excellent starting point to get familiar with the EZR32TM Happy Gecko Wireless Microcontroller, and it provides all necessary tools for developing a Silicon Labs wireless application.

-BRD4100A is a plug-in board for the Wireless Starter Kit Mainboard (BRD4001A) and the Wireless Pro Kit Mainboard (BRD4002A).
-It is a complete reference design for the EFR32BG1 Wireless SoC, with matching network and a PCB antenna for 10.5 dBm output power in the 2.4 GHz band.
+BRD4546A is a plug-in board for the Wireless Starter Kit Mainboard.
+It is a complete reference design for the EZR32HG Wireless MCU, with matching network for 16 dBm output power, and an SMA connector for the 868 MHz band.
+The radio board also features a USB Micro-B connector with device mode support.

-The mainboards contain an on-board J-Link debugger with a Packet Trace Interface and a Virtual COM port, enabling application development and debugging of the attached radio board as well as external hardware.
-The mainboards also contain sensors and peripherals for easy demonstration of some of the EFR32's many capabilities.
+The Wireless Starter Kit Mainboard contains an on-board J-Link debugger with a Packet Trace Interface and a Virtual COM port, enabling application development and debugging the attached radio board as well as external hardware.
+The Mainboard also contains sensors and peripherals for easy demonstration of some of the EZR32's many capabilities.

-This document describes how to use the BRD4100A Radio Board together with a Wireless Starter Kit Mainboard or a Wireless Pro Kit Mainboard.
+This document describes how to use the BRD4546A Radio Board together with a Wireless Starter Kit Mainboard.

-BRD4100A RADIO BOARD FEATURES
+BRD4546A RADIO BOARD FEATURES